-Finally, since the output data must be stored in the spreadsheet, usually in a column, the length of the output series is limited.
+(4) Data storage is limited.
+Since the output data must be stored in the spreadsheet, usually in a column, the length of the output series is limited by the maximum column length.
 In many spreadsheets, column lengths can be tens of thousands or even hundreds of thousands of cells.
-However, some models such as models that evaluate the reliability of highly reliable systems, require very large sample sizes - in the millions of observations.
+However, some models such as those that evaluate the reliability of highly reliable systems, require very large sample sizes - in the millions of observations.
 There are ways to circumvent this restriction.
 One could use multiple columns to store output data for the same performance measure, or one could accumulate sample statistics without actually storing the raw data.
 All of these solutions require a more complex approach to the simulation and result in more inefficiency in the execution of the simulation.
 When this is the case, it is appropriate to ask if another platform would be a better solution.

 These four limitations seem to restrict considerably the range of models that can be implemented in a spreadsheet.
 However, many models are not subject to these restrictions, and they are often done to get "quick and dirty" results.
+This can be the case in many business models where a manager or system engineer wants to estimate a parameter to plusor-minus 10 percent, for example.
 This is the place where a spreadsheet really earns its bars.
 Prototypes can be quickly built and run in a spreadsheet.
 If the prototype shows that the simulation does not work well in the spreadsheet, then it can be moved to a more appropriate platform.